 Reason: To control noise emissions, in accordance with Policy MLP 28 of the adopted Worcestershire Minerals Local Plan, Policy WCS 14 of the adopted Worcestershire Waste Core Strategy, and Policy SP.33 of the adopted Wyre Forest District Local Plan.

 During the removal of soils and superficial deposits and the creation of any screen bunds or restoration works, the noise limit at the receptor locations identified in the Noise Assessment Report, dated 12 September 2019 shall not exceed 70dB LAeq 1-hour (free field) for a period of up to 8 weeks in any calendar year.
-Prior written notice of at least 5 working days, being Mondays to Fridays inclusive, shall be given to the Mineral Planning Authority of the commencement and the duration of such operations.
+Prior written notice of at least 5 working days, being Mondays to Fridays inclusive, shall be given to the Mineral Planning Authority and nearby residents of the commencement and the duration of such operations.

 Reason: To control noise emissions, in accordance with Policy MLP 28 of the adopted Worcestershire Minerals Local Plan, Policy WCS 14 of the adopted Worcestershire Waste Core Strategy, and Policy SP.33 of the adopted Wyre Forest District Local Plan.